 Everyone knows Christmas is a time meant to be spent with family and to celebrate with plenty of family traditions.
-From Christmas Eve present openings to leaving cookies out for Stana, there’s plenty of fun family Christmas traditions out there.
+From Christmas Eve present openings to leaving cookies out for Santa, there’s plenty of fun family Christmas traditions out there.
 But if your family has grown or even if you’re looking for a little change this holiday season, you may be looking to start new traditions.
-If that sounds like you, make sure to check out our favorite family Christmas traditions below.
+If that sounds like you, make sure to check out our favorite family Christmas traditions (such as sending out an annual Holiday card) below.

 - Fun Christmas Traditions To Start With Your Family

 - Christmas Eve Family Traditions: Christmas Eve Gift

 - Christmas Customs for an Old Fashioned Christmas

 Every family that celebrates Christmas has their own unique set of family Christmas traditions.
 Whether that’s gifting Christmas Eve pajamas, throwing a Christmas party, or organizing a special Christmas family photo.
 So if you’re looking for new family Christmas traditions, there’s plenty of possibilities.
 To help, we’ve picked out some of our favorite ideas for you in the following categories.

 In the holiday season leading up to Christmas, you can often feel rushed as you try and get everything done.
 Between Christmas shopping, your everyday responsibilities, and all the holiday parties, there’s not much time leftover.
 However, making time for your family to celebrate family Christmas traditions together is exactly what makes the holidays so special.

 Ice skating makes for a perfect holiday activity, as there are often special ice rinks that pop up locally just for the cold months.
 Take the family, rent some skates, and make sure to take plenty of photos of all the fun (and falls) you’ll have.